tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ### isOnline

-A component has access to `isOnline` boolean flag which can be used to determine if the component is in the online or offline state.
+A component has access to the `isOnline` boolean flag, which can be used to determine if the component is in the online or offline state.

 ### onGoOffline